AlHassanMohamed-db/online-retail-pipeline/README.md

 ---

+## 8. Observability & Automation

+To move the pipeline from a manually-run script toward something closer to a production workflow, two additions were made:

+**Logging**
+`print()` statements were replaced with Python's `logging` module, writing timestamped, severity-tagged events to both the console and a persistent `pipeline.log` file.
+Each pipeline stage (data load, split, upload) logs its row counts, and any failure is logged with its error message before being re-raised — ensuring failures are both visible immediately and recoverable from the log afterward, rather than silently lost once the console closes.

+**Scheduled execution**
+The pipeline was configured to run automatically once per day via Windows Task Scheduler, invoking `python main.py` with the project root set as the working directory (required for the script's relative file paths to resolve correctly).
+This was tested with a manual trigger and confirmed via new entries appended to `pipeline.log`.

+*Note: local Task Scheduler is a reasonable way to demonstrate the automation concept, but a production deployment would run on an always-on server or a managed orchestrator (e.g., Apache Airflow) rather than a personal machine.*

+---

-## 7. Next Steps
+## 9. Next Steps

-The pipeline is fully functional end-to-end (data profiling, cleaning, and loading are automated via `main.py`).
+The pipeline is fully functional end-to-end (data profiling, cleaning, loading, logging, and daily scheduling are all automated).
 Remaining opportunities for extension:

 - Extend analysis to product-level trends (e.g., seasonality by product category)
 - Analyze the `unknown_customer_sales` segment separately to understand who these customers might be
 - Automate the `suspicious_pricing` review workflow (currently requires manual inspection)
 - Add unit tests for the data-splitting logic
+- Migrate scheduling from Windows Task Scheduler to a proper orchestrator (e.g., Airflow) for production-grade reliability

 ---

-## 8. How to Run
+## 10. How to Run

 ### Prerequisites
 - Python 3.10+